vbiff/most_common_words/README.md

 Enjoy!

-I used next modules for words2
+#I used next modules for words_counter:

-import Collection -> Counter.most_common
+#import Collection -> Counter.most_common
-#This is to get most_common words
+This is to get most_common words

-import os
+#import os
-# to work with OS and find all .txt in the folder
+to work with OS and find all .txt in the folder

-import sys
+#import sys
-# for arguments from command line
+for arguments from command line

-I used modules for parser
+#I used modules for parser:

-requests
+#requests
-# Send request to host
+Send request to host

-beautifulsoup4
+#beautifulsoup4
-# parse data from webpage
+parse data from webpage

-import io, zipfile
+#import io, zipfile
-# to uzip and get zipfile
+to uzip and get zipfile